Jack Bittner felt the lure of Cliff Lede Vineyards long before he became the winery’s president.

 Technically, Bittner has been hanging around the wine business for most of his life.
 He got his start sipping considerably rougher stuff: Apple wine he made in the garage with his father while growing up in a small town in Massachusetts.
 Since then, after moving to the Napa Valley in the 1990s, Bittner has concentrated on Bordeaux varieties, working in various sales, marketing and management roles at Silverado Vineyards, St. Supéry Vineyards & Winery and Clos Pegase.

 Bittner graduated with an English degree from Boston College in 1992 and earned his MBA from the University of California, Davis.
 Looking back, he says this graduate degree added more depth and breadth to his already keen understanding of business acquired during 15 years in the wine trade.

 “It helped me see how non-wine businesses do things,” he says.
 “It gave me a better understanding of the macro-economics of agriculture, of how the hospitality industry works, even of how my own distributors operate and why some are more successful than others.”

-Today, Bittner lives in St. Helena with his wife, daughter and their Rhodesian Ridgeback.
-When he’s not traveling between Stags Leap, the Anderson Valley—or Tokyo and London on behalf of Cliff Lede and Breggo, he’s usually cycling up Howell Mountain, or at home, relaxing with a good book.
+Today, Bittner lives in St. Helena with his wife and daughter.
+When he’s not traveling between Stags Leap, the Anderson Valley, or Tokyo and London on behalf of Lede Family Wines, he’s usually cycling up Howell Mountain, or at home, relaxing with a good book.